How to Tie a Continental Style Scratching Rig

 For scratching at close to medium distance

-Because the construction of this rig involves overhand knots it is not suitable for power casting.
+Because the construction of this rig can involve figure-of-8 knots it is not suitable for power casting.
 The glued version is stronger but again is not recommended for power casting.

 This rig also works well from a boat for species such as bream.

 Continental Scratching Rig Components

 1 x Swivel

 1 x Lead link clip, a version with a covering sleeve is preferred

 9 x Micro beads